parmcoder/bomberust/README.md

-# bomberust
+# rustris-amethyst
-classic bomberman using amethyst in Rust
+classic tetris clone using amethyst in Rust